CiscoIOx/modbus_collector_python/README.md

 style application.
 And the requested profile is c1.small which corresponds to certain number of CPU units and memory size.
 The app also indicates the network interface eth0 will be required with usage of TCP port 9000.
 At the time of activation, the administrator has to associate eth0 to a specific logical network (ex. iox-nat0).
-In device requirements section, the app is requesting for a serial device and uses the environment variable ```HOST_DEV1``` to represent logical name of the device.

 This package descriptor files also includes metadata about the application.